-In this article, we’ll explore how a founder’s fundraising strategy impacts acquisition potential, including the essential tradeoffs, real-world examples, and actionable insights founders can use to maximize both their startup’s value and their own stake at exit.
+In this article, we look at how a founder’s fundraising strategy impacts acquisition potential.
+You will see the key tradeoffs, real world patterns, and practical moves founders can use to maximize both their startup’s value and their own stake at exit.

 The Fundamentals of Startup Fundraising